guettli/golang-and-vscode/README.md

 * alt-shift-left/right for going to the previous locations is too far away.
 I need to move my pointer fingers away from F and J. Something I try to avoid.

+My cursor is on the name of a method which implements an interface.
+I want to see the docstring of this method of the interface.
+How to get to navigate to the method signature of the interface?

 # Related

 * [Featurse of Go Plugin for vscode](https://github.com/golang/vscode-go/blob/master/docs/features.md) including short screencasts.